 The penny loafer, so named because a penny could be placed in the cutout piece that ran across the vamp, was daily wear for Ivy League kids.
 Mature men wore them as well, at home where slip on shoes were simply more comfortable.
 Most penny loafers were a medium brown.
 A few slightly more formal styles came in black or brown with a tassel tie.
 Some loafers came in two tones as well – snazzy!

 Saddle shoes, those iconic black and white, lace up shoes associated with teens were still very common since the 1920s.
-In the 1950s we saw more color combinations such as blue and white, grey and white, brown and white, and brown and tan.
-Mature men hardly worn them but they did wear other vivid colors for lace up oxfords.
-Blue suede shoes were not only the topic of a popular Elvis song but were popular casual men’s shoes.
+In the 1950s, we saw more color combinations, such as blue and white, grey and white, brown and white, and brown and tan.
+Mature men hardly wore them, but they did wear other vivid colors for lace up Oxfords.
+Blue suede shoes were not only the topic of a popular Elvis song but were also popular casual men’s shoes.
 Why blue?
 I couldn’t find the answer.
 Maybe blue was the new black?
-It was not followed by other colors (some green) although textures were plentiful.
-Embossed leather like heavy reptile skin, corduroy, rough suede, woven canvas and even printed plaid.
-Textured shoes, both lace up and slip on style were big fashion items for trendy fashionable men.
+It was not followed by other colors (some green), although textures were plentiful: embossed leather like heavy reptile skin, corduroy, rough suede, woven canvas and even printed plaid.
+Textured shoes, both lace up and slip on style, were big fashion items for trendy fashionable men.

 Sport shoes, worn for actually playing sports, continued to have their place in footwear history.
 The styles didn’t change drastically from the turn of the century.
 The high top Converse shoes remained popular among basketball wearers– this time with a crepe sole, ventilating eyelets, and a rubber cap toe.
 Black and white canvas high tops were still the best choice for athletes while low tops in white, brown or blue were worn year round for the ultimate in sporty casualness.